 2. Kratom Capsules

-Capsules are a common form of using kratom because it means you don’t have to taste it.
 The only problem with capsules is that you generally need to take quite a few to get the dose.
-Capsules are much better for people looking for the energizing effects of the plant — which requires much lower doses.
+Capsules are much better for people looking for the energizing effects of the plant — which require much lower doses.

 If you’re using kratom for pain or to get the sedative effect, you’ll need to take several capsules at a time.